ansys/pyfluent/doc/source/api/core/solver/reduction.rst

 Centroid
 ~~~~~~~~
-Compute the geometric centroid of the specified location(s) as a vector.
+Compute the geometric centroid of the specified locations as a vector.

 .. code-block:: python